firozkhan18/technologies-notes/Rest API: How to Prevent Duplicate Requests Effectively.md

 - **optionalValues**: Values that can be added to the key for flexibility.
 - **expireTime**: Key expiration time value, default is 10 seconds.

+### Purpose of the `PreventDuplicateValidator` Annotation

+1. **Prevent Duplicate Requests**: This annotation is designed to be used on methods (usually in a Spring Boot application) to prevent the processing of duplicate requests.
+It allows you to specify which fields in the request body should be used to determine whether a request is a duplicate.

+2. **Configuration Parameters**: The annotation includes several attributes that allow for customization of its behavior:
+   - **`includeFieldKeys()`**: An array of field names that will be used to generate a unique key for each request.
+If two requests have the same values for these fields, they are considered duplicates.
+   - **`optionalValues()`**: An array of additional values that can be included in the key.
+This allows for more granular control over what constitutes a duplicate request.
+   - **`expireTime()`**: This specifies how long (in milliseconds) the key representing the request should remain in the cache (e.g., Redis) before it expires.
+The default value is set to 10 seconds.

+### Annotations Explained

+- **`@Target({ElementType.METHOD})`**: This indicates that the annotation can only be applied to methods.
+It specifies the scope of the annotation.

+- **`@Retention(RetentionPolicy.RUNTIME)`**: This specifies that the annotation should be retained at runtime, making it available for reflection.
+This is essential for frameworks like Spring, which process annotations during runtime.

+- **`@Documented`**: This indicates that whenever the annotation is used, it should be included in the Javadoc documentation.
+This is helpful for developers to understand what the annotation does when they view the documentation.

 #### 2. PreventDuplicateValidatorAspect

 This is an advice implementing logic for the `PreventDuplicateValidator` annotation.
 We use Around Advice for flexibility.